 Investment Property Recommendations

-Fundrise is the pioneer of eFunds. eFunds allow retail investors to invest in a diversified portfolio of commercial real estate opportunities.
+Fundrise is the pioneer of eREITs. eREITs enable retail investors to invest in a diversified portfolio of commercial real estate opportunities.
 Thanks to technology, it’s now much easier to take advantage of lower valuation, higher net rental yield properties across America.

-For accredited investors, I like CrowdStreet because it focuses on real estate opportunities in 18-hour cities where valuations are lower, cap rates are higher and growth may be higher due to demographic shifts thanks to remote work.
+For accredited investors, I like CrowdStreet because it focuses on real estate opportunities in 18-hour cities where valuations are lower and cap rates are higher.
+Growth rates tend to be higher as well given more people are relocating to lower-cost areas of the country.

 Both platforms are free to sign up and explore.